 Shares of First Merchants common stock are traded in the over-the-counter market and share prices are reported by the NASDAQ National Market System under the symbol "FRME."
 Shares of Lafayette common stock are traded in the over-the-counter market and share prices are reported on the Over-the-Counter Bulletin Board of the National Association of Securities Dealers, Inc. under the symbol "LAYB."
-The following table presents quotation information for First Merchants common stock on the NASDAQ National Market System and for Lafayette common stock on the Over-the-Counter Bulletin Board of the National Association of Securities Dealers, Inc. on October 12, 2001, the business day before the merger was publicly announced, and , 2002, the last practicable trading day for which information was available prior to the date of this joint proxy statement-prospectus.
+The following table presents quotation information for First Merchants common stock on the NASDAQ National Market System and for Lafayette common stock on the Over-the-Counter Bulletin Board of the National Association of Securities Dealers, Inc. on October 12, 2001, the business day before the merger was publicly announced, and February 1, 2002, the last practicable trading day for which information was available prior to the date of this joint proxy statement-prospectus.

-ants Common Sto Lafayette Common Stock

-(Dollars Per Share)

-High Low Close High Low Close

-October 12, 2001 \$23.50 \$22.90 \$23.43 \$16.50 \$16.47 \$16.47
+First Mercha nts Common Stock Lafayette Common Stock (Dollars Per Share) High Low Close High Low Close October 12, 2001 \$23.50 \$22.90 \$23.43 \$16.50 \$16.47 \$16.47 February 1, 2002 \$23.60 \$23.10 \$23.15 \$26.70 \$26.70 \$26.70

-.
-2002 \$ \$ \$ \$ \$ \$